 Compression is as important as Equalisation and it’s primary objective is to manage the Dynamic Range of Audio.
 But we have come a long way since the days of using a compressor to manage gains.
 Compression is now a sculpting tool in its own right.

-In the video I use a number of different types of compressors making sure to explain all the functions and how to use each compressor.
+In the Compression – What is it and how do you use it video I use a number of different types of compressors making sure to explain all the functions and how to use each compressor.
 I show you how to use the different modes of compression to achieve different results.
 I explain how to use the side-chain feature of a compressor and particularly the filtering section.
 I show you how to use a compressor in parallel mode and show you what settings to use for this particular type of compression.

 Topics covered in this video are: